Now, more than ever, people need people.

 They need to feel heard.

 For nearly twenty years I have been working with people in difficult circumstances, navigating transitions in life.
 For the past ten years I have been supporting people in circles; holding space, enabling learning and watching relationships grow.
-I wrote ‘creating circles’ because I know that circle work makes a difference to people’s lives, it helps to build connection and commonality, it helps people feel like they belong and feel less alone when processing difficulties. ‘creating circles’ is for those who want to make a difference for those around them.
+I wrote ‘creating circles’ because I know that circle work makes a difference to people’s lives, it helps to build connection and commonality, it helps people feel like they belong and feel less alone when processing difficult emotions or faced with challenges. ‘creating circles’ is for those who want to make a difference for those around them.

 Do you feel a pull towards circle work?

 Do you have an idea to start a circle of your own to improve health and wellbeing?

 Would you like the flexibility to hold space online as well as face to face?

 Do you want to hold space but worry about silences in groups or knowing what to say next?

 Does the thought of holding your own circle give you butterflies of excitement but also make you feel a bit queasy?

 If you have answered yes to any of these questions, then ‘creating circles’ is for you!